dotnet/docfx/docs/designs/xref.md

   .xrefmap.json: |
     {"references":[{"uid":"a","href":"docs/a.json","summary":"<p>Link to <a href=\"b\">b</a></p>\n"}]}
 ```
+- UID defined both in a file without versioning and a file with versioning.
+Since we will throw `publish-url-conflict` error to user when same file without versioning and with versioning defined, this UID definition case is disallowed at the same time.

 ## Output xref map
 Docfx will output a JSON file named `.xrefmap.json`.
 In V2, docfx used to output `xrefmap.yml`, it took much longer to be de-serialized compared to JSON format.